manvirgrewal/vanouvereatsapp/README.md

 # vanouvereatsapp
 A yelp powered cost sorted restaurant finder for the vancouver area - made with expo, react native, axios, babel and the yelp api

+instructions:

-cd into the main "food" directory
+- cd into the main "food" directory

-run expo start
+- run expo start

-scan the expo qr code with your phone and run in the expo go app, enjoy!
+- scan the expo qr code with your phone and run in the expo go app, enjoy!

 screenshots from my iphone X: